gvwilson/thirdbit/fiction/maddy-roo/index.md

 *Click.*
 The door slid to the side.

-White lights in the ceiling,
-proper big beautiful white lights, revealed a room filled with rows of metal shelves taller than Maddy.
+Big, beautiful white lights in the ceiling revealed a room filled with rows of metal shelves taller than Maddy.
 Most of them were empty,
 but one entire side of the room still held